 As always, the best strategy for training is to set your dog up to succeed and to not condition in a problem that will have to be rectified later on in the training.

 More importantly, the whistle is the same tone whoever is out with the dog.
-I always use ACME whistles they are the best and if you lose one you can get the exact same sound from another acme 211.5 whistle.
-I sell the whistles click on picture to learn more.
+I always use ACME whistles they are the best on the market. if you lose one you can get the exact same sound from another Acme 211.5 whistle.
+I sell these whistles and they come with a lanyard..
+Click on the picture to learn more.

 I recommend at least two whistles if you have a partner or someone else you walk your dog with then you can blow the whistles back and forth when out training.
 Get your friend, family member or partner to move 100 yards away then get them to blow the whistle to get the dog to come to them.
 Treat and praise then you blow the whistle to get the dog to come back.

 Start with the dog’s food.
-Get someone to hold the dog or instil the sit stay 10 or 12 feet away.
+Get someone to hold the dog or instil the sit-stay 10 or 12 feet away.
 Blow your normal recall and get the helper to release the dog.

 When the dog looks at you immediately say “good” “take it” and give the treat.
 Then the person behind the dog does the same.
 Do this for a week or so and the dog will really start responding to the whistle and will come running eagerly back.

 “Good” is the same as a clicker and “take it” Is permission to take your treats.
 Gradually remove the treats completely when learning has occurred.